-India says US trade negotiations are still going on as fresh tariffs loom
+India Says US Trade Negotiations Are Still Going on As Fresh Tariffs Loom

 The Indian minister described U.S. President Donald Trump's policy announcements as "unusual".

 "If the argument is oil, then there are (other) big buyers.
-If argument is who is trading more (with Russia), than there are bigger traders," he said.
+If the argument is who is trading more (with Russia), then there are bigger traders," he said.

 Russia-European trade is bigger than India-Russia trade, he added.